Phala-Network/phala-wiki-next/content/en-us/mine/prb2/deployment-guide.md

 ## Community Works

-These resource contributed by the community might be useful, use at your own risk:
+These resources contributed by the community might be useful, use at your own risk:
 - [中文部署教程 / Deployment guide in Chinese](https://github.com/suugee/phala-prb/tree/next)
 - [Staking Calculator](https://phala.one/stake/)